 For Information on how to start the installation in the console mode, see Section 2.1.2.2, "Starting the Installation in Console Mode".
-When you start the installation in the console mode you will see a welcome screen as in Listing 5-1 Welcome Screen in the Console Mode.
+When you start the installation in the console mode, the welcome screen is displayed, as in Listing 5-1 Welcome Screen in the Console Mode.